puffdaad/cybersecstudy/Network Securrity/components of network security/README.md

 ### 3. Intrusion Detection and Prevention Systems (IDPS)
 **Definition**: Systems that monitor network traffic for suspicious activity and potential threats and can take action to prevent these threats.

 **How It Works**: IDPS solutions analyze network packets and logs to detect and respond to potential security incidents.
-Intrusion Detection Systems (IDS) alert administrators to possible attacks, while Intrusion Prevention Systems (IPS) can automatically block or mitigate harmful traffic.
+Intrusion Detection Systems (IDS) alert administrators to possible attacks while Intrusion Prevention Systems (IPS) can automatically block or mitigate harmful traffic.
 These systems use signature-based detection (identifying known threats by their unique patterns) and anomaly-based detection (identifying deviations from normal behavior that may indicate an attack).

 **Importance**: IDPS enhances network security by providing real-time monitoring and automated responses to potential threats.
 This helps to quickly identify and neutralize attacks, minimizing damage and preventing unauthorized access.